KNOWLEDGE BASE UK Hiring And Visa Options

 Skilled Worker Visa

-If you want to send or transfer one of your current employees to the UK, she will need a Skilled Worker Visa.
+If you want to send a new or curent employee to your UK branch, she will need a Skilled Worker Visa.
+This visa has replaced the Tier 2 (General) work visa

 A Skilled Worker Visa is available to your employee if: